 I’m a sophomore from Alaska, although am now proud to call Oregon home.
-I’m am currently an advanced hiking guide and the head guide-in-training.
+I’m currently an advanced hiking guide and the head guide.
 A few tasty tidbits about me: I have electrocuted myself on campus twice now, I was once in a rap band (we sadly broke up), and I absolutely hate mushrooms.
 Also, alongside my intense love of the outdoors is a love of reading and all things related.
 Come find me if you ever want to nerd out about books, or even better, books about the outdoors!

 I’m a sophomore from Houston, TX, but I think about VT as home at least for now!
 I’m a winter hiking guide and am looking to get more involved in canoeing and kayaking this year.
 I especially love the MMC because we always prioritize delicious food/snacks!

-I’m Campbell Wood and I’m the current Head Guide and an advanced winter hiking guide for the MMC.
+I’m Campbell Wood and an advanced winter hiking guide for the MMC.
 I’m from Beverly, MA (just north of Boston), but I couldn’t imagine going to college anywhere other than Vermont.
 I’m a junior at Midd, majoring in economics with minors in math and computer science.
 In my free time (or at least less structured time), I like to get outside as much as possible.
 I’ve enjoyed leading plenty of hiking and backpacking trips over the past few years, particularly to the High Peaks of the Adirondacks.
 It’s so rewarding to see people getting out on an MMC trip for the first time and to help train new guides to pass on their experience and appreciation for the area.
 When I’m not leading for the club, you’ll probably see me out running, skiing, or fixing the most ridiculous tandem bicycle you’ve ever seen.

 My name is Caroline and I am a super senior feb from Readfield, Maine.
 I am an advanced winter hiking guide for the MMC.
 My favorite trips that I have led or participated in while at Middlebury have been during breaks.
 The longer trips have allowed me to get to know new people really well, as well as have the time for shenanigans like snow fort building, ski freeze tag, working on my gourmet back country cooking skills, or reading entire mystery books aloud as a group.
 But I’m also a big fan of micro-adventures to the organic farm, Chipman Hill, a swimming hole, or just to get a creamee.
 My fun fact is that I had never been camping except in my backyard until I came to Middlebury.